-Apartment style units stepping up the hillside allow for greater development potential without breaching height controls high-density Developments residential zone are likely to be 3 storeys and possibly four in some locations depending on their design. commercial offices or retail maybe included.
+Apartment style units stepping up the hillside allow for greater development potential without breaching height controls typology where shared facilities are not provided.

+Developments in a high-density residential zone are likely to be 3 storeys and possibly four in some locations depending on their design.
+Small commercial offices or retail maybe included.
 Dwelling typologies are likely to be either terrace or low rise apartment buildings